nuu-engineering/Elixir-Style-Conventions/README.md

     end
     ```

-1. Utiliza la sintaxis `do:` cuando el contenido de un macro pueda establecerse de una sola línea. / Use `do:` syntaxis for single line macros statement.
+1. Use `do:` syntaxis for single line macros statement.

     ```elixir {.line-numbers}
-    # Recomendado / Preferred
+    # Preferred
     if some_condition, do: # some_stuff
     ```

-1. Si los argumentos de un macro vuelven la linea demasiado larga, indenta y alinea los argumentos sucesivos.
-Coloca el `do:` en una nueva linea con un nivel de indentación. / If the arguments of a macro make the line too long, indent and align the successive arguments.
+1. If the arguments of a macro make the line too long, indent and align the successive arguments.
 Place the `do:` in a new line with one indentation level.

     ```elixir {.line-numbers}
-    # Recomendado / Preferred
+    # Preferred
     with {:ok, foo} <- Keyword.fetch(opts, :foo),
          {:ok, bar} <- Keyword.fetch(opts, :bar),
       do: {:ok, foo, bar}
     ```

-1. Si el macro tiene un bloque `do` con más de una línea, o tiene una opción `else`, utiliza la sintaxis multilínea. / If the macro has a `do` block with more than one line, or has an `else` option, use multiline syntax.
+1. If the macro has a `do` block with more than one line, or has an `else` option, use multiline syntax.

     ```elixir {.line-numbers}
-    # Recomendado / Preferred
+    # Preferred
     with {:ok, foo} <- Keyword.fetch(opts, :foo),
          {:ok, bar} <- Keyword.fetch(opts, :bar) do
       {:ok, foo, bar}